-Lewes Beach is quiet, but still has attractions to keep people entertained with things like fishing and boating.
+Lewes Beach is quiet but still has attractions to keep people entertained with things like fishing and boating.
 At low tide, you can spot jellyfish in the shallows, a sight that children never cease to be amazed by.
+Plus, there’s plenty of room for sunbathing and sand castle building.
+As a bonus, visitors may find parking just a little bit easier here than at other destinations, though that is relative because the southern Delaware coast get very busy in the summer.

 Fenwick Island Beach

 Fenwick Island is one of Delaware’s coastal peninsula towns with a wild ocean ambiance and a natural landscape.
 It is often lauded as a quiet stretch of sand only interrupted by the sounds of nature.
-One notable thing about the beach at Fenwick is that it retains a lot of its natural charm because there hasn’t been any commercial development yet, which is a good thing as Fenwick boasts of an assortment of wildlife.
+One notable thing about the beach at Fenwick is that it retains a lot of its natural charm because there hasn’t been any commercial development, which is a good thing as Fenwick boasts of an assortment of wildlife.

 The Fenwick Island State Park is its biggest attraction.
 It is a haven for swimmers, so it has a modern bathhouse, convenient showers, and changing rooms.
 The water is a great place to be in, whether you are swimming or sailing.

 With fewer crowds than most Delaware beaches, Fenwick is an excellent location to enjoy sunbathing.
-It’s also a lot quieter than that “other” beach town just over the state line.
+It’s also a lot quieter than that “other” beach town just over the Maryland state line.

-Cape Henlopen was a strategically important area to maritime travel and was developed in 1918 to provide protection during World War I. Visitors to the area can explore the historical landmarks around the area.
+Cape Henlopen was a strategically important area to maritime travel and was developed in 1918 to provide protection during World War I. Visitors to the area can explore the historical landmarks and World War II fortifications.

-But before you hit the sand, check out the Gordons Pond Trail, which takes you about 5 miles and you can catch all of the sights of Cape Henlopen.
+But before you hit the sand, check out the Gordon’s Pond Trail, which takes you about 5 miles and you can catch all of the sights of Cape Henlopen.
 You can walk it, but cycling takes less time and Cape Henlopen has a borrow-a-bike program that can facilitate this.
-Cape Henlopen features an elevated boardwalk that provides a more intimate experience than other boardwalks.

 A number of guided tours are offered where you can visit Fort Miles, learn about Cape Henlopen’s natural attractions at the Seaside Nature Park, or reserve a camping space in the woods.